-Ukraine crisis: Russia announces new ceasefire to let people evacuate in ‘direction of their choice’
+Ukraine crisis: Russia threatens to cut off gas supplies to Europe

-Ukraine had rejected the previous offer as it emerged that exit routes would lead refugees into Russia or Belarus.
+Meanwhile, Moscow has announced a new ceasefire for Tuesday morning, saying that Ukrainians can choose ‘where they want to be evacuated to’.

+Russia has threatened to cut off gas supplies to Europe and warned that the price of oil could rise to $300 (around Rs 23,000) per barrel if western countries step up their economic sanctions against Moscow by banning energy imports.

-Russia’s United Nations Ambassador Vassily Nebenzia has announced a new ceasefire for Tuesday morning, saying that Ukrainians can choose “where they want to be evacuated to”.
+Meanwhile, Russia’s United Nations Ambassador Vassily Nebenzia has announced a new ceasefire for Tuesday morning, saying that Ukrainians can choose “where they want to be evacuated to”.
 It will begin at 10 am Moscow time (12.30 pm Indian Standard Time).
 This came after Ukraine rejected the previous offer as it emerged that exit routes would lead refugees into Russia or Belarus.

 Ukraine has said that the Russian attacks were preventing its citizens from safely evacuating their besieged cities.
 In Mariupol city, several people were running low on food and water.